“We’ve been trying to get an online educational initiative off the ground for (2, 5, 10+) years...we just don’t know where to start.”

 Giving your new members some material to dive into from the start will carry their initial excitement to join through to their first meeting, event, or volunteer opportunity.
-You could even build your program so that it (and the excitement) carries on over the course of a few weeks or months!
+You could even build your program so that it (and that excitement) carries on over the course of their first few weeks — to months!

 Hosting your conference all online is a great way to make that content accessible to all members, no matter their location or daily availability.
-Many robust learning management platforms will even let you host live webinars for sessions, and then turn those around to upload as videos for anyone who couldn’t attend live or had to duck in and out of the event.
+Many robust learning management platforms will even let you host live webinars for sessions directly in the platform, and then turn those around to upload as videos for anyone who couldn’t attend live or had to duck in and out of the event.

 A virtual conference is also a great way to include some non-dues revenue in your educational initiatives like we talked about earlier.
 We’re willing to bet that info will be valuable to non-members, too!